foundry-rs/book/src/zksync-specifics/cheatcodes/README.md

         bytes calldata zkDeployedBytecode
     ) external pure;

-    /// Enables/Disables use ZK-VM usage for transact/call and create instructions. function zkVm(bool enable) external pure;
+    /// Enables/Disables use ZK-VM for transact/call and create instructions.
+    function zkVm(bool enable) external pure;

     /// When running in zkEVM context, skips the next CREATE or CALL, executing it on the EVM instead.
-    /// All `CREATE`s executed within this skip, will automatically have `CALL`s to their target addresses
+    /// All `CREATE`s executed within this skip will automatically have `CALL`s to their target addresses
-    /// executed in the EVM, and need not be marked with this cheatcode at every usage location. function zkVmSkip() external pure;
+    /// executed in the EVM and need not be marked with this cheatcode at every usage location. function zkVmSkip() external pure;

     /// Enables the use of a paymaster for the next transaction.